Ben Brading 6 min read

 💡 The disclosure requirements for public companies are more extensive.
 We recommend consulting your accounting firm for detailed guidance on public company reporting requirements.

-Emissions measured in tonnes of carbon dioxide equivalent (CO₂e) resulting from the company’s purchase of electricity and gas for its own use.
+Emissions are measured in kilograms of carbon dioxide equivalent (kg CO₂e) and result from the company’s purchase of electricity and gas for its own use.
+This includes electricity and gas supplied to the business from the national grid, as well as deliveries of liquefied petroleum gas (LPG).

 3. Total energy consumption